 Voters approved Part A of the initiative for a $605 million building program to be completed by 2000.
 The program was to provide money for land acquisition, new school construction, major expansions, and modernization projects at existing schools.

 Voters declined a Part B initiative that would have provided another $300 million for new school construction.
 Taxes would have slightly increased through this vote.
 The vote missed by less than half of one half percent.
 The additional funding would have allowed the district to build enough schools at the time to continue to build elementary schools on a 9-month calendar.

 Voters approved $643 million for a building program to be completed by 2001.
 The program was to provide money for new school construction, classroom additions, modernization projects at existing schools, and technology and science equipment.

 1998 Capital Improvement Program

 In November 1998, voters approved funding for a 10-year building program.
 The program promised to build 88 schools, renovate existing schools, acquire land for future school sites and provide two bus yards.
-The 1998 Capital Improvement Program (CIP) was funded from a combination of three revenue sources projected to enable CCSD to generate approximately $3.5 million in bond proceeds over the 10-year program.
-Revised figures show $4.9 million in funding with 101 new schools built, 11 replacement schools, five phased replacement schools and numerous renovations still underway.
+The 1998 Capital Improvement Program (CIP) was funded from a combination of three revenue sources projected to enable CCSD to generate approximately $3.5 billion in bond proceeds over the 10-year program.
+Revised figures show $4.9 billion in funding with 101 new schools built, 11 replacement schools, five phased replacement schools and numerous renovations still underway.
 For more information, including a list of completed projects, visit the 1998 CIP section of this website.

 2015 Capital Improvement Program